Northern Epirus: World War I and following peace treaties (1914–1921)

 Under an October 1914 agreement among the Allies, Greek forces re-entered Northern Epirus and the Italians seized the Vlore region.
 The Greek Army used violence against the Albanians, committing atrocities and massacres.
-Initially the Greek administration received the full approval of the European Great powers due to the political chaos provoked by the collapse of the Albanian government and to prevent the resurgence of violence.
+Initially, the Greek administration received the full approval of the European Great Powers, due to the political chaos provoked by the collapse of the Albanian government and to prevent the resurgence of violence.
 Greece officially annexed Northern Epirus in March 1916, but was forced to revoke by the Great Powers.
 The situation under the Greek Army deteriorated, with thousands of Albanians dying of hunger, as livestock and food was forcefully taken from them and sent to Greece.
 The Allies, annoyed with the situation, decided to drive the Greek Army out of the region.
-During the war the French Army occupied the area around Korçë in 1916, and established the Republic of Korçë.
-In 1917 Greece lost control of the rest of Northern Epirus to Italy, who by then had taken over most of Albania.
-The Paris Peace Conference of 1919 awarded the area to Greece after World War I, however, political developments such as the outcome of the elections of 1920 in Greece, the Greek defeat in the Greco-Turkish War (1919–22) and, crucially, Italian, Austrian and German lobbying in favor of Albania resulted in the area being ceded to Albania in November 1921.
+During the war, the French Army occupied the area around Korçë in 1916, and established the Republic of Korçë.
+In 1917, Greece lost control of the rest of Northern Epirus to Italy, who by then had taken over most of Albania.
+The Paris Peace Conference of 1919 awarded the area to Greece, however, political developments such as the outcome of the elections of 1920 in Greece, the Greek defeat in the Greco-Turkish War (1919–22) and, crucially, Italian, Austrian and German lobbying in favor of Albania resulted in the area being ceded to Albania in November 1921.
 An international committee found that in southern Albania the Muslim and Christian communities each had around 113,000 people; the Greek population was around 35,000–40,000.